 "Any sufficiently advanced technology is indistinguishable from magic, "Arthur C. Clarke once wrote a long time ago.

-In this Xenology article we take a look at who could be out there and what kind of advanced technology they could posses.
+In this Xenology article we take a look at who could be out there and what kind of advanced technology they

 "Soon, humanity may face an existential shock as the current list of a dozen Jupiter-sized extra-solar planets swells to hundreds of earth-sized planets,